Docker compose

 In your .env file:

-If you want to connect Plumber to a specific GitLab group only: add the path of the group in
+If you want to connect Plumber to a specific GitLab group only: add the group path as defined in GitLab in the

-ORGANIZATIONvariable (to run the onboarding, you must be at least Maintainer in this group).env ORGANIZATION="<group-path>"If you want to connect Plumber to the whole GitLab instance: let the
+ORGANIZATIONvariable (to run the onboarding, you must be at least Maintainer in this group).
+On GitLab.com or non‑self‑hosted instances, this path may differ from the display name of the group, and GitLab can append extra characters to make it unique.
+Check the group settings (or the GitLab APIfull_path) to copy the exact value..env ORGANIZATION="<group-path>"If you want to connect Plumber to the whole GitLab instance: let the

 ORGANIZATIONvariable empty (to run the onboarding, you must be a GitLab instance Admin).env ORGANIZATION=""